 Atletico in 2007.

-last month and replaced by former Argentina captain Simeone.
+replaced by former Argentina captain Simeone.

 Reyes made 21 appearances for Spain, scoring four goals, and